 Bill has been involved with Growing Home since he moved to Denver in 2009.
 Over the last 9+ years, he has participated in numerous drives and volunteer opportunities as well as serving on the Programs and Sustainable Funding committees and being a member of the Building Homes Society.
 Bill has a passion for Growing Home’s dual-generation mission of helping families build the tools and resources needed to break the cycle of poverty.
 Prior to setting his roots in Colorado, he grew up in the border city of Laredo, TX and studied at Texas A&M University and The University of Texas School of Law.
 Bill currently serves as an appointed Commissioner to the Colorado Oil & Gas Conservation Commission.
 Additionally, he has previously served on the Board of the Denver Association of Petroleum Landmen in various roles including President from 2014-2015.

 Michelle is the co-founder of 3W Races, Westminster-based event production organization which has been fundraising, organizing food drives and creating awareness for Growing Home programs since its inception in 2011.
 She has been a volunteer at numerous food banks and home building projects for decades in addition to leading youth service projects around the world.
 Her family mantra of ‘Do What You Can, When You Can, Where You Are,’ grew into the company motto as 3W Races seeks to benefit humanitarian charities specifically local to neighborhoods in which they produce events.
 As a Westminster resident, Michelle believes in caring for those in need right next door which is exactly the need addressed by Growing Home.

-Carmen Atilano, Board Member
+Carmen Atilano, Secretary